2011–12 Utah Jazz season

 The 2011–12 Utah Jazz season is the franchise's 38th overall in the National Basketball Association (NBA), and the 33rd season of the franchise in Salt Lake City.
+This for first time since 2000-01 season Andrei Kirilenko was not on the opening day roster and for the first full season since 2004-05 season Deron Williams was not on the roster.

-With a mediocre 36–30 record, the Jazz made the playoffs for the first time since 2010 without Jerry Sloan, who retired last year.
+With a mediocre 36–30 record, the Jazz made the playoffs for the first time since 1988 without Jerry Sloan, who retired last year.
 However, the Jazz were quickly eliminated from the playoffs as they were overpowered by the San Antonio Spurs, who swept them in four games.

 The Jazz would not return to the playoffs until 2017.